pivotal/docs-tap/vscode-extension/pinniped-auth.md

-# Pinniped Compatibility
+# Pinniped compatibility

-This topic covers the compatibility details with [pinniped](https://github.com/vmware-tanzu/pinniped) in GitHub.
+This topic covers the compatibility details of [Pinniped](https://github.com/vmware-tanzu/pinniped) in GitHub.

 ## <a id="oauth"></a> Oauth